sathwikreddygv/redis-written-in-go/README.md

 ```
 redis-cli -p 6369
 ```
 4. Now you are all set to talk to the godisDB server.
-Try "PING" command to start with and you should receive a "PONG" as response from godisDB!
+Try "PING" command to start with and you should receive a "PONG" as response!